-To maximize your sales, you want to promote your offer on as many marketing channels as possible.
 Email marketing is essential, as it gets your promotion directly in front of your customer’s eyes.
-But, you’ll need a good strategy to compete with the chaos.
+This time of year, consumers are anticipating hoards of special offers landing in their inbox, so you’ll need a good strategy to compete with the chaos and get in on the action.

-So get ready!
-Optimize your servers, boost your website speed, double-check your checkout process, update your inventory and prepare your deals.
+So roll up your sleeves!
+It’s time to optimize your servers, boost your website speed, double-check your checkout process, update your inventory and prepare your deals.
 Done?
 Great, now it’s time for your email marketing strategy.
-Here’s our Black Friday and Cyber Monday email marketing checklist.
+Here’s our Cyber Monday and Black Friday email marketing checklist.

-Black Friday and Cyber Monday is the right time to drop your prices and generate boatloads of extra income.
+Accounting for the busiest shopping period of the year, Black Friday and Cyber Monday are the right times to drop your prices and generate boatloads of extra income.

-To gain the most traction around your campaign, you can start early and finish a bit after the weekend.
+The holiday shopping days are upon us!
+To gain the most traction around your Cyber Monday or Black Friday email campaign, you can start early and finish after the weekend is over.

 It’s normal to send more emails than you regularly would before and during the sales fiesta—just make sure every email is valuable so people don’t unsubscribe.

 And for next year, you can also start really early.
-Skechers is one of the companies that organized a Cyber Monday sale in the middle of July in 2018.
+Skechers is one of the companies that organized a Cyber Monday sale in the middle of July!

 Admittedly, a good open rate during Black Friday weekend is 50% skill and 50% luck.
-You can’t foresee how many similar emails the recipient will receive, though there are some common practices.
+You can’t foresee how many similar emails the recipient will receive.
+However, there are some common practices to create subject lines that will stand out.

 Research has proven that readers do pay attention to discount percentages and offers in our inboxes.
 It’s worth promoting your offer in the subject line (people expect this anyway).